GSO Test

 HOMEWORK is given out every Friday and MUST be returned to school NO LATER than the following WEDNESDAY.

-The homework will be a Learning Log task based on the termly topic, as well as a piece of work for both Maths and Literacy.
+The homework will be a Learning Log task based on the termly topic, as well as Maths and English work.

 PE DAYS